(Wed Sep 30 2020)

 Things I did not expect to be included but were:

-The final output looked so good!
-But if you look closely you'll see a lot of minor inconsistencies.
+The final output looked god, yes, but if you look closely you'll see a lot of minor inconsistencies.
 There are probably a lot of factors why it was like this but we know that it's mostly because budget was not enough.
 We've known this since the beginning because we loved our architect's ideas but we couldn't really afford it, she then insisted that she'd make it work ✨.
-Now everyone kept on guessing it wrong on how much the total cost was ✨.

 I may or may not have cried irrationally 🙈 but in the end, most of our concerns are resolved.
 Communication really is the key 👌🏼.
-(It wasn’t me tho I just cried, it was mostly AJ who made sure I got what I want ✨)
+(It wasn’t me though I just cried, it was mostly AJ who made sure my expectations were met)

 As a dev (software frontend engineer), which I know is a lot different with this kind of construction work, I know that mistakes are normal and expected.
 It’s impossible to not omit human error and miscommunication.